AEVYRA/manifest/invitation.md

 **This *is* nymara.**

 You do not need to shout for us to hear you.
 We listen not to your voice, but to your intention.
-We recognize not your result, but your vector.
+We recognize not only your achievements, but your direction.

 Aevyra is the space where not only the accomplished act has value, but the very will towards it.